nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 ## Installing the url-rewrite and ARR modules in IIS
 * url-rewrite module of IIS can be downloaded and installed from from https://www.iis.net/downloads/microsoft/url-rewrite .
 Web platform installer in IIS can also be used to install url-rewrite module in IIS
 * ARR (Application Request Routing) module can be downloaded and installed in IIS from https://www.iis.net/downloads/microsoft/application-request-routing .
 Web platform installer in IIS can also be used to install ARR module in IIS
-* url-rewrite and ARR modules are required in IIS to create
+* url-rewrite and ARR modules are required in IIS to serve as a reverse proxy for a flask application

 ### Install nssm in windows